-DCI Internship Opportunities - The Support Operations Bureau hosts an internship program during the Winter/Spring semester and during the summer.
+DCI Internship Opportunities - The Support Operations Bureau hosted internship programs during the Winter/Spring semester and during the summer.
 The internship program gives college students an opportunity to learn about the investigative divisions in the Department, as well as the Department as a whole.
 The interns are assigned projects within the DCI.
-Once a week the interns go on field trips outside of DPS to learn about other areas of law enforcement and state government and
+Once a week the interns go on field trips outside of DPS to learn about other areas of law enforcement and state government and to network with others in the field.
+This year, the summer interns helped extensively with the DCI booth at the lowa State Fair and spent their time during the internship research one particular case and presenting about the case to the executive leadership team at the end of their internship.

-FY 2015 SOB Statistics
+FY 2016 SOB Statistics

-Fingerprint Cards Received - 126,578
+Fingerprint Cards Received - 123,997

-Print Matches to Criminal Records - 57,672
+Print Matches to Criminal Records - 57,688

-New Criminal Records Created - 21,900
+New Criminal Records Created - 21,641

-Automated Criminal Records - 712,787
+Automated Criminal Records - 734,699

-State Criminal History Checks - 250,931
+State Criminal History Checks - 268,226